What is working from home tax relief? Who is entitled to claim it? How much can be claimed? How to claim it? It’s all covered here!

 It’s important to note that this is not benefit-in-kind where private use by the employee is minimal.

-Are there any expenses which can’t be claimed?
+Are there any other expenses which can’t be claimed?

 Tax relief is limited to what you spend on electricity, heating and broadband.